 It's not unusual to order windows with different coatings for different rooms, depending upon each room’s individual demands.
 However, the coatings add a slight, usually bluish-green tint to the glass, and if two windows with different coatings are side-by-side, the difference will be very noticeable.

 An additional cost to consider is that of the frame.
 The least expensive triple-glazed window is a vinyl framed window.
 They are usually only available in minimal colors (white and almond).
 In today’s marketplace, vinyl frames are durable and insulate well, but their bulkiness is visible from both the inside and outside.
 However, most manufacturers offer a limited lifetime warranty and maintenance is minimal.

-Installation for a triple-pane window can be more difficult than with a standard dual-pane because they're wider and heavier.
-Heaviness is less of an issue because quality window manufacturers install operating hardware that makes them easy to operate.
+Installation for a triple-pane window can be slightly more difficult than with a standard dual-pane because they're thicker and heavier because of the added layer.
+But its weight is less of an issue because quality window manufacturers install operating hardware that makes them easy to operate.
 Tilt windows, however, can be a bit of a problem when tilted to clean because the sash is significantly heavier.